Configure Global Agent Settings

 - Configure content bandwidth allocated for all endpoints.To control the amount of bandwidth allocated in your network to Cortex XDR content updates, assign aContent bandwidth managementvalue between 20-10,000 Mbps.To help you with this calculation, Cortex XDR recommends the optimal value of Mbps based on the number of active agents in your network, and including overhead considerations for large content updates.Cortex XDR will verify that agents attempting to download the content update are within the allocated bandwidth before beginning the distribution.
 If the bandwidth has reached its cap, the download will be refused and the agents will attempt again at a later time.
 After you set the bandwidth,Savethe configuration.

-- Configure the Cortex XDR agent auto upgrade scheduler and number of parallel upgrades.If Agent Auto Upgrades are enabled for your Cortex XDR agents, you can control the automatic upgrade process in your network:
+- Configure the Cortex XDR agent auto upgrade scheduler and number of parallel upgrades.If Agent Auto Upgrades are enabled for your Cortex XDR agents, you can control the automatic upgrade process in your network.
+To better control the rollout of a new Cortex XDR agent release in your organization, during the first week only a single batch of agents is upgraded.
+After that, auto-upgrades continue to be deployed across your network in parallel batches as configured.

 - Amount of agents per batch—Set the number of parallel agent upgrades, while the maximum is 500 agents.